cinnData/DataSci/[DS-06] Clustering.md

 def standardize(x): return (x - x.mean())/x.std()
 ```

 These functions can be applied to any numeric column of a Pandas data frame.
-Irrespective of the formula chosen, mind that normalization can change significantly your clusters.
+Mind that normalization can change significantly your clusters.
 In customer segmentation, for instance, this is a relevant issue.

 ## Cluster centers

 Suppose that you wish to group the data units in $k$ clusters using $p$ numeric variables.
-Many clustering methods are based on finding a set of $k$ points in the $p$-dimensional space of those variables, called **centers**, and clustering the units around the centers.
+Many clustering methods are based on finding a set of $k$ points, called **centers**, in the $p$-dimensional space of those variables, and clustering the units around the centers.
 Every unit will be assigned to the cluster whose center is most similar to that unit.
-Typically, the similarity is the Euclidean distance.

 The centers can also be used to assign a cluster to a new unit which has not been used to extract the centers.
 The selected cluster would be the one whose center is closer to the new unit.

-In real-world applications, we look at the center as an artificial unit which we consider as the "typical element'' of the cluster.
-The values that this artificial unit takes for the different variables are used to produce a description of the cluster, as far as that makes sense.
+In real-world applications, we look at the center as the "typical element'' of the cluster.
+The values that the center takes for the different variables are used to produce a description of the cluster, as far as that makes sense.
 This is the typical approach in customer segmentation.
 So a marketing manager can describe a segment of customers as individuals above 60, with annual family income between $100,000 and $250,000, who frequently watch soap opera TV comedy series.
 This would be nothing but a description of the center of that segment.

 The methods that use this approach differ on how the centers are extracted from the data.
 Let us see how it works in the $k$-means clustering algorithm.